wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-migration-from-iis-server.md

 20. Click the links to the Azure web apps and verify that the migration has succeeded.

 21. You can now manage the migrated web apps in Azure.
-To do this, log into the [Azure Management Portal](https://manage.windowsazure.cn).
+To do this, log into the [Azure Portal](https://portal.azure.cn).

-22. In the Azure Management Portal, open the Web Apps blade to see your migrated websites (shown as web apps), then click on any one of them to start managing the web app, such as configuring continuous publishing, creating backups, autoscaling, and monitoring usage or performance.
+22. In the Azure Portal, open the Web Apps blade to see your migrated websites (shown as web apps), then click on any one of them to start managing the web app, such as configuring continuous publishing, creating backups, autoscaling, and monitoring usage or performance.

 	![](./media/web-sites-migration-from-iis-server/TimeTrackerMigrated.png)